aurelienpierreeng/VirtualSecretary/docs/index.md

 The framework provides an high-level Python API allowing you to efficiently write simple and advanced email filters, unleashing the full power of the Python programming language, along with its powerful ecosystem of packages for data mining, machine learning, regular expression search, etc.

 The Virtual Secretary works standalone: it doesn't need any intermediate piece of software, but connects directly to servers.
 It can therefore be used on any typical mailbox supporting IMAP v4 (Gmail, Outlook/Office365, self-hosted and custom servers).
 It can work alongside your usual desktop mail client (Microsoft Outlook, Mozilla Thunderbird, web clients like Zimbra, Horde, SoGo, etc.).

+The Virtual Secretary is released under GNU/GPL v3 license.
+It's free to use, free to modify, and uses only free components.
+All you need is a computer and internet.

 ---